SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

 .. note:: Calling a fetch command after all rows have been fetched will return an empty array (``[]``).

-Reading result metadata
+Reading Result Metadata
 ----------------------------

-When executing a statement, the connection object also contains metadata about the result set (e.g.column names, types, etc).
+When you execute a statement, the connection object also contains metadata about the result set, such as **column names**, **types**, etc).

-The metadata is stored in the :py:attr:`Connection.description` object of the cursor.
+The metadata is stored in the :py:attr:`Connection.description` object of the cursor:

 .. code-block:: pycon